-- the designers who were invited to submit the source codes of their white-box implementations of AES-128 [DR13] with freely chosen key, and - the breakers who were challenged to reveal the hidden keys in the submitted implementations.
+- the designers who were invited to submit the source codes of their white-box implementations of AES-128 [14] with freely chosen key, and - the breakers who were challenged to reveal the hidden keys in the submitted implementations.

 The participants could remain anonymous (based on a pseudonymity submission system) and they were not expected to reveal the designing or attacking techniques.
-The score system worked as follows: a white-box submission can accumulate n(n + 1)/2 strawberry points if it survives for n days, and once it is broken, the strawberry points will decrease symmetrically down to 0.
-A designer gets as her final strawberry score the maximal peaking strawberries among all the challenges submitted.
-Similarly, a breaker gets as banana points the number of strawberry points of a challenge at breaking time.
-And she gets her final banana score as the highest banana score among all her breaks.

-Table 1.
-Requirements for a valid implementation on a reference CPU.
+The score system worked as follows: a white-box submission can accumulate n(n+1)/2 strawberry points if it survives for n days, and once it is broken, the strawberry points will decrease symmetrically down to 0.
+A Table 1: Requirements for a valid implementation on a reference environment mentioned in [1].